ZS-OOD/ECL/README.md

 # ECL
-This repository is an implementation of NeurIPS2025 paper ["Learning by Exclusion: Contrapositive Learning for Zero-Shot Out-of-Distribution Detection"]
+This repository is an implementation of NeurIPS2025 paper ["Learning by Exclusion: Evidential Contrapositive Learning for Zero-Shot Out-of-Distribution Detection"]

 ## Datasets